-Review the information and make a plan to register for the next election in 2021!
+Review the information and make a plan to register for the next election or update your registration!
 You've got this!

 Registering To Vote